Cologne, or Köln in German, is a cultural centre and historical city with an Old Town nestled in its heart.

 Best Places to Eat in Cologne, Germany

-Tucked in the Excelsior Hotel Ernst sitting next to the Cologne Cathedral, Hanse Stube enjoys an extraordinary location.
+Tucked in the Excelsior Hotel Ernst sitting next to the Cologne Cathedral, Hanse Stube is one of the top Cologne restaurants to enjoys an extraordinary location.

 Nestled in the Old Town’s traditional-looking hotel, the restaurant exudes a different, contemporary vibe.